nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

 Duration: 60 minutes

-In this exercise, you use TensorFlow to construct and train a simple deep neural network classification model that will classify claim text as belonging to a home insurance claim or an automobile claim.
+In this exercise, you will use TensorFlow to construct and train a simple deep neural network classification model that will classify claim text as belonging to a home insurance claim or an automobile claim.
 You will then deploy this trained model as a web service.

 ### Task 1: Prepare TensorFlow

-1. Return to your RDP session to the Lab VM.
+1. Return to your RDP session to the Lab VM

 2. Switch to the command prompt that is running the Jupyter Notebook command and press **Control + Break**.
 This will stop the Jupyter Notebook process while you update TensorFlow.